linleybird/docs/tapi/default.md

 #### Retrieving a specific itinerary

 To retrieve a specific itinerary for a previously created journey, the following resource can be requested.
+Note that a GET request for any journey or it's itineraries is only valid for up to 30 days.

 `GET api/journeys/{journeyId}/itineraries/{itineraryId}`